patstefunipd/CV6_project/README.md

 **ToDo:**

-1.Recognizes and localizes all balls on the playing field.
+1.Recognizing and localizing all balls on the playing field.

-2.Distinguishes balls based on their category (cue ball, 8-ball, solid colors, stripes).
+2.Distinguishing balls based on their category (cue ball, 8-ball, solid colors, stripes).

-3.Detects the boundaries of the playing field.
+3.Detecting the boundaries of the playing field.

-4.Segments the playing field and the balls.
+4.Segmenting the playing field and the balls.

-5.Provides a 2D top-view visualization of the current game state.
+5.Providing a 2D top-view visualization of the current game state.

-6.Tracks the trajectories of the balls after a shot.
+6.Tracking the trajectories of the balls after a shot.

 **How to run**
 ```